PeterKellett/project-4/README.md

 1. Verify the reviews modal on a product with reviews opens and closes.
 2. Verify all reviews for that product are listed on the modal.

+#### Add/Edit/Delete reviews test
+1. Verify a user must be logged in to be able to add a review.
+2. Log in and add a review to a product.
+3. Go to profile page, edit and verify the review can be edited and deleted.
+4. Add another review and log out.
+5. Verify the review added cannot be edited by entering /edit_review/<review_id> in the url.
+6. Verify the review added cannot be deleted by entering /delete_review/<review_id> in the url.

 #### Shopping bag test
 1. Add several items of various sizes and quantities of each.
 2. Click on the shopping bag icon in the navbar to go to the shopping bag page.